Mobility shapes heat exposure inequalities in cities: Methods

 \subsection{Data}

+The main analysis focuses on 23 major Spanish cities (Fig.~\ref{fig:1}a), each with more than 200,000 inhabitants within the study boundaries.
+This threshold ensures sufficient spatial subdivision and mobility volume to robustly estimate intra-urban exposure inequalities.
+These cities encompass the largest urban areas in Spain while covering substantial heterogeneity in population size, climate, geography, transport infrastructure, and regional context.
+Municipalities adjoining a larger metropolitan core (e.g., Badalona in the Barcelona area) were excluded to avoid overlapping mobility basins.
 Mobility and temperature datasets used in the main analysis correspond to July–August 2022 and July–August 2023.
-This period captures the peak of the warm season in Spain and provides sufficient temporal coverage to quantify mobility-driven exposure patterns while minimizing missing data in both mobility and temperature fields.
+This period captures the peak of the warm season in Spain and provides sufficient temporal coverage to quantify mobility-based exposure patterns while minimizing missing data in both mobility and temperature fields.

-Mobile-phone mobility data were obtained from the Ministry of Transport, Mobility and Urban Agenda (MITMA), which provides daily origin–destination trip counts between Spanish administrative districts stratified by age-range ($0-25$, $25-45$, $45-65$, $65-100$ years), gender (female, male), and income class ($<10$, $10-15$, $>15$ thousands euros per year) \cite{mitma}.
+Mobile phone mobility data were obtained from the Ministry of Transport, Mobility and Urban Agenda (MITMA), which provides daily origin–destination trip counts between Spanish administrative districts stratified by age-range ($0-25$, $25-45$, $45-65$, $65-100$ years), gender (female, male), and income class ($<10$, $10-15$, $>15$ thousands euros per year) \cite{mitma}.
 These data consist of aggregated counts of inferred trips rather than individual-level trajectories or persons.
 Trips are derived from sequences of inferred activity locations, and origin and destination are labeled according to the activity type (e.g., home, work/study, frequent, or infrequent activities).
-This allows us to distinguish trips originating or ending at home, which is central to our exposure-based filtering strategy.
-For the analysis by trip purpose, we classify trips involving work or study activities as commuting trips, while trips associated with sporadic activities are classified as non-routine trips, following the activity labels provided in the mobility dataset.
+This allows us to distinguish trips originating or ending at home, which is central for distinguishing our mobility-based exposure estimates versus residential-based exposure results.
+For the analysis by trip purpose, we classify trips involving work or study activities as commuting trips, while trips involving infrequent activities are classified as non-routine trips, following the activity labels provided in the mobility dataset.

 Temperature was represented using Land Surface Temperature (LST) products at 1 km resolution from NASA’s Moderate Resolution Imaging Spectroradiometer (MODIS) \cite{Wan2014}.
 In particular, we used the Terra LST 8-day composite product (MOD11A2) \cite{MOD11A2v61}, which provides temporally smoothed daytime LST fields by averaging all valid Terra observations within each 8-day window, reducing missing observations due to cloud contamination.
 For each district, temperature was computed as the average of all LST pixels within the district boundaries.
 Because some administrative districts are smaller than the MODIS pixel size, a small fraction of districts did not contain valid LST pixels.
 These districts were assigned temperature values through inverse-distance weighted interpolation based on neighboring districts.